Univ.Prof. Dipl.-Ing. Dr.techn. Wolfgang Wagner

 • Synthetic Aperture Radar

 The main research interests of Wolfgang Wagner lie in physical modelling and geophysical parameter retrieval from remote sensing data.
 His scope is to develop robust algorithms, taking into account instrument specifications and application requirements.
-He has mainly worked with active remote sensing techniques, in particular scatterometry, Synthetic Aperture Radar (SAR) and airborne laser scanning (lidar), although he also has experience with optical and infrared sensors.
+He has mainly worked with active remote sensing techniques, in particular scatterometry, Synthetic Aperture Radar (SAR) and full-waveform airborne laser scanning (lidar), although he also has experience with optical and infrared sensors.
+He has always sought the cooperation with scientists from other geoscientific fields (hydrology, meteorology, climatology, agriculture, etc.) in order to develop novel remote sensing applications.

 Wolfang Wagner received his Dipl.-Ing.
 (MSc) degree in physics and his Dr.techn.
 (PhD) degree in remote sensing, both with excellence, from the Vienna University of Technology.
 In support of his master and PhD studies he received fellowships to carry out research at the University of Bern (1993), Atmospheric Environment Service Canada (1994), NASA Goddard Space Flight Centre (1995), European Space Agency (1996), and the Joint Research Centre of the European Commission (1996-1998).
 From 1999 to 2001 he worked with the German Aerospace Agency (DLR), first as a project assistant at the Institute of High Frequency Technology and later as the head of the SAR Applications team at the German Remote Sensing Data Centre.